OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

     Registry <https://docs.docker.com/registry/>`__ from Docker for
     additional information on Docker registry setup.

-2. Backup the TF TripleO Heat Templates.
-See `Using the TF Heat
+2. Backup the OpenSDN TripleO Heat Templates.
+See `Using the OpenSDN Heat
     Template <https://www.juniper.net/documentation/en_US/contrail20/topics/task/configuration/heat-template-vnc.html>`__.

-3. Get the TF TripleO Heat Templates (Stable/Queens branch) from https://github.com/Juniper/contrail-tripleo-heat-templates.
+3. Get the OpenSDN TripleO Heat Templates (Stable/Queens branch) from https://github.com/Juniper/contrail-tripleo-heat-templates.

-4. (Optional) Update the TF TripleO Puppet module to the latest version and prepare Swift Artifacts, as applicable.
+4. (Optional) Update the OpenSDN TripleO Puppet module to the latest version and prepare Swift Artifacts, as applicable.

     Below are sample commands entered in the undercloud: